DiamondLightSource/workflows/docs/how-tos/trigger-with-webhooks.md

 !!! note

-    Once we an ingress set up, we should be able to send messages to e.g. ```workflows.diamond.ac.uk/triggering/example``` which would also make any port-forwarding obsolete.
+    Once we have an ingress set up, we should be able to send messages to e.g. ```workflows.diamond.ac.uk/triggering/example```
+    which would also make any port-forwarding obsolete.